 Before I provide you with what I feel about this model, let’s hear the rosewood fretboard version.
 As you can see, the lightning was much worse than the maple fretboard one.
 Because rosewood one was the first one arrived in our store!
 So you can have an idea of how good or bad the sales were 🙂 This one is a Cream colour option.

 During those days, I was really into having a proper Strat and quite confused with the options.
-I spent lots of times on researching Strat clones, Fender American ones, Standard line…etc. However, when I had this guitar in my hands, I was blown away by the craftsmanship and quality.
-There was not even a tiny problem on the instrument.
+I spent lots of times researching Strat clones, Fender American ones, Standard line…etc. However, when I had this guitar in my hands, I was blown away by the craftsmanship and quality.
+There was not even a tiny problem with the instrument.

 Everything was perfectly built and ready to play right out of the box.
 The string action was really low but now really buzzing and choking up the low end, pickups were great.

 Also, I must tell you that I was in love with the semi-gloss finish.
 It was just right in between a glossy finish and a full satin finish.
 It also comes with a super high-quality gig bag which makes this guitar a STEAL!